Posted by Amy Carbone on Apr 27, 2020 9:00:00 AM

 Work with an Experienced Insurance Agent

-Make certain to work with an experienced agent who is familiar with the dental marketplace.
+Make sure to work with an experienced agent who is familiar with the dental marketplace.
 An agent who focuses on the dental market space may be more familiar with the unique planning needs of dentists.

 Have Questions About Insurance for Dental Students?
 Treloar & Heisel Can Help